I Have Been There – Sao Paulo

 Chun Hua Catherine Dong is at Chun Hua Catherine Dong is at MASP with a garbage bin in Sao Paulo

 This project is inspired by a funeral tradition in my hometown in China.
-When an elder person dies, daughters of this elder make shrouds with silk fabrics to cover their deceased parent’s body.
+When an elder person passes away, the daughters of this elder make shrouds with silk fabrics to cover their deceased parent’s body.
 If this elder has six daughters, this elder’s body will be covered by six different shrouds, layer by layer.
-For me, as a person living abroad alone without family and children, the question of who will bury me after I die sometimes bothers me.
-Therefore, I make my own shrouds and bury myself publicly and repeatedly wherever I travel to simultaneously celebrate death and my own existence.
+As someone living abroad alone, without children or immediate family, the question of who will bury me after I die sometimes bothers me.
+Therefore, I make my own shrouds and bury myself publicly and repeatedly wherever I travel.
+This performance is a conscious act of agency, a celebration of existence, resilience, and continual rebirth.
+To lie down beneath these silken layers is to mark the beauty of being alive, to honor the body as both vulnerable and powerful, ephemeral and enduringg, transforming a ritual of farewell into one of affirmation and presence, a performance of becoming, in a world that so often seeks to erase.

 Photo credit: Marcelo Schellini